impee

 Air Filter Housing

-9) Mass Air Filter Sensor - Dirty
+9) Mass Air Flow Sensor - Dirty

 The Mass Air Flow Sensor (MAFS) may may not appear to be very dirty, but trust me, it is.